minniear/Lazy-Nessus/README.md

 # Nessus CLI

 ## Description
 I made this script for me to not have to log into Nessus every time I wanted to pause/resume a scan because I am lazy and I don't like logging into my computer at 3 AM.
-You can use this script to pause/resume a scan at a specific time, check if a scan is paused or running, or pause/resume a scan immediately all from the comfort of your terminal.
-You can also send Telegram notifications when a scan has been paused/resumed in case you are paranoid like me and want to make sure it actually happened.
+I also added Telegram support since I'm paranoid and want to make sure my actions actually worked.

+What started as a simple script to pause/resume scans has turned into a full-fledged CLI tool for Nessus.
+I have added the ability to list scans, check the status of a scan, export a scan, search for a scan, pause a scan, and resume a scan.
+I have also added the ability to use a .env file to store your API keys and other variables.
+This is useful if you want to use the Telegram bot functionality.
+I have also added the ability to pass all variables as command line arguments if you do not want to use a .env file.

 ## Requirements